 3. The Reading screen

-This section encompasses settings that determine how your posts appear to readers.
+This screen encompasses settings that determine how your posts appear to readers.

-First of all, you can set your homepage.
+The first step when you access this screen is to set what your homepage will display.
 By default, your homepage is a list of your most recent blog posts, which is useful for WordPress blogs or news sites.
 However, it’s less ideal for businesses, online stores, and so on.
 For those kinds of sites, you’ll generally want to choose A static page instead:

 This will let you pick any page on your site to be the new home page (if you don’t have any pages yet, you’ll need to create one first).
 You’ll also need to select a new page to be the ‘home’ for your blog posts since they’ll still need to be displayed somewhere.